codyferguson/todo-app-apis/README.md

 # Website-Backend
-containing the endpoints for personal website
+containing the endpoints for todo application to demonstrate knowledge with C# and .net